OfficialTeamUIX/UIX-Lite/README.md

 ## Launguage Support

-* You can add German, French, Spanish, Italian, and Portuguese lauguage translations by placing the optional xlate.xbx into the root of the C partion.
+* You can add German, French, Spanish, Italian, and Portuguese lauguage translations by placing the optional xlate.xbx into the C:\UIX Configs\ folder.
 * Currently does not support CJK Characters.

 ## Example config.xbx